-The Adinath Temple of Ranakpur 360 View
+The Jain Temple of Ranakpur

 When we returned later that evening, the dark, candle-lit temple was echoing with drums, giant ringing bells, and Jain chanting.
 At first we hung back not wanting to disturb them, but we were quickly ushered up onto the altar platform in front of the large statue of Adinath and included in the service.
 We had no idea of what was going on, but smiling faces kept welcoming us and everyone seemed absolutely thrilled to have us there.